-- (1) Scan to email pages 12-23 from "Speak Out: How do today's issues affect us?"
-(Literacy in Action) and have ready to display on Smart Board. - (2) Photocopy individual editorials (6 of each) so that students can have their own copies to makes notes, highlight, etc. - (3) Photocopy sufficient copies of the "Group Assignment-Editorials: Reading for Understanding." - (4) Make available copies of "Speak Out: How do today's issues affect us?"
-(Literacy in Action textbook) for student use (located in top cupboard, nearest the teacher's desk). - (5) Have popsicle sticks with students' names on them, in case I need to create groups rather than students making their own.
+- (1) Open previous email containing pages 12-23 from "Speak Out: How do today's issues affect us?"
+(Literacy in Action) and have ready to display on Smart Board. - (2) Make available copies of "Speak Out: How do today's issues affect us?"
+(Literacy in Action textbook) for student use (located in top cupboard, nearest the teacher's desk).
+For groups that want to see their editorial in colour.